-If the ophthalmologist or optometrist suspects the child has lazy eye, further tests will be carried out before a diagnosis is reached.
+If the ophthalmologist or optometrist suspects the child has a lazy eye, they will conduct further tests before diagnosing.

-Each eye is tested separately to determine whether there is any near- or far-sightedness, and how serious it is.
-The child will also be carefully tested to determine whether there is an eye turn.
+They test each eye separately to determine whether there is any near- or farsightedness and how serious it is.
+They will also test the child carefully to determine whether there is an eye turn.

-Eye turn: Strabismus, where the eyes are not properly aligned, can become permanent.
+- Eye turn: Strabismus, where the eyes are not aligned, can become permanent.

-Central vision: If amblyopia is not treated during childhood, the patient’s central vision may not develop correctly.
-The problem may affect their ability to do certain tasks.
+- Central vision: If children do not receive treatment for amblyopia, their central vision may not develop correctly.
+This may affect their ability to do certain tasks.

 Although amblyopia affects a small proportion of children in the U.S., it is important that a child has routine eye checks.
 That way, a doctor can treat amblyopia or any other eye condition early.